coq/coq/doc/sphinx/addendum/program.rst

 as rich a specification as desired and proving that the code meets the specification using the whole |Coq| proof apparatus.
-This is done using a technique originating from the “Predicate subtyping” mechanism of PVS :cite:`Rushby98`, which generates type-checking conditions while typing a term constrained to a particular type.
+This is done using a technique originating from the “Predicate subtyping” mechanism of PVS :cite:`Rushby98`, which generates type checking conditions while typing a term constrained to a particular type.
 Here we insert existential variables in the term, which must be filled with proofs to get a complete |Coq| term. |Program| replaces the |Program| tactic by Catherine